hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 ## Selection of Hash Function

 A specific hash function must be chosen by an application to compute the hash value of the hash input.
-For example, SHA-256 {{RFC6234}} might be used as the hash function by the application.
-While SHA-256 is a good default choice at the time of writing, the hash function of choice can be expected to change over time as the cryptographic landscape evolves.
+For instance, SHA-256 {{RFC6234}}
+may be used as the hash function.
+While SHA-256 is a good default choice at the time of writing, the preferred hash function may evolve as the cryptographic landscape develops.

-Note that in many cases, only the party that creates a key will need to know the hash function used.
-A typical usage is for the producer of the key to use the thumbprint value as a "kid" (key ID) value.
-In this case, the consumer of the "kid" treats it as an opaque value that it uses to select the key.
+In many cases, only the party that generates the key needs to be aware of the hash function used.
+For example, the key producer might use the thumbprint value as a "kid" (key ID).
+In such scenarios, the consumer of the "kid" treats it as an opaque value solely for key selection.

-However, in some cases, multiple parties will be reproducing the COSE Key Thumbprint calculation and comparing the results.
-In these cases, the parties will need to know which hash function was used and use the same one.
+However, when multiple parties are involved in reproducing and comparing the COSE Key Thumbprint, it is crucial that they know and use the same hash function to ensure consistent results.

 ## Thumbprints of Keys Not in COSE Key Format